tarun-choudhary/intro/index.md

 ### Intro:

-Hii there I'm Tarun choudhary  and people known me as **_Tarun_** **_racer_**, i have won many prizes on the state level.Now I'm persuing Intermediate of science with CBSE Board.
+Hii there I'm Tarun choudhary  and people known me as **_Tarun_** **_racer_**, i have won many prizes on the state level.
+Now I'm persuing graduation.
-.Right now living in Sangam vihar Delhi.
+.Right now living in Sangam vihar Delhi and i'm state level boxing champion 🏆

 ### Passion: